Employ Milwaukee

 Cream City YouthBuild

-Are you interested in learning construction and leadership skills, road-building, and accessing well-paying employment?
+Are you interested in learning construction and leadership skills and accessing well-paying employment?
 Are you a high school drop-out who wants to get your HSED/GED?
 If so, Cream City YouthBuild may be for you!

 The program is designed to create a skilled workforce either in the construction industry, through the rehabilitation and construction of housing for homeless and low-income individuals and families, or in other in-demand industries or occupations.
 The program also benefits the larger community because it provides increased access to affordable housing.